luistripa/MerendaBot/README.md

 # Commands

-The bot possesses the following com.merendabot.commands:
+The bot possesses the following commands:
 - [x] list of all classes
 - [x] list of classes happening now
 - [x] list of tests